Our school is participating and you get to be a part of it! We meet once a month in the library during lunch.

 1 – Pick 4-5 team members and choose who reads which books.
 Decide on your team name and make sure it is approved.
 If you need help with team members ask the librarian and we’ll get you on a team.

 2 – Read books from the book list: Students can get books from our school library or public libraries.
 You can partner read with friends, read as a family, read on your own, or listen to the audio book.
 You do not have to read all the books on the list to participate.
 Your team, collectively, will read all the books.
 Please take notes on the books as you read them.
 It will help you remember months later when we have the competition.
 Ms. Miles has some bookmarks and reading strategy papers in the library as well as this interactive notebook to help you.

-3 – Be ready for our school competition in the spring of 2022.
-Eastmont Book Blitz competition date is 4.11.22 and the Canyons School District competition is tentatively scheduled for 4.15.22.
+3 – Be ready for our school competition in the spring of 2024.
+Eastmont Book Blitz competition date is the last week of March and the Canyons School District competition is tentatively scheduled for 4.10.24.

 4 – Play the games and practice quizzes on the google classroom: sign into “csddocs”, click “student”, then click the top right “+” and put in the code: jmqcvuv.

 History.
 CSD librarians named our competition Book Blitz.
 We come up with our own list of current/popular books and generate questions for the competition.
 We love encouraging self-directed reading, teamwork building, utilizing reading strategies to aide comprehension, culminating in the Spring competitions where their evidence of learning is demonstrated.

 In the past, we followed America’s Battle of the Books (using their program and many of the books they selected).

 The librarians at each school will help ensure the program stays intact with teams and organization.
 We encourage students to read, take notes, utilize the digital notebook and google classroom.
 Individually students are encouraged to read their assigned books, take notes and annotate them. #eastmontreads